OliverWieland/ksp-anchor-keeper/README.md

 ```

 ## Usage
-1. Edit
+1. Rename or copy

-main.py
+   _config.yaml.example_

- to set
+ to

-directory_to_watch
+  _config.yaml_

+2. Edit
+  _config.yaml_
+and set 'saves_directory' to your KSP save path
  to your KSP saves folder
-2. Run the script:
+3. Run the script:
 ```bash
 python main.py
 ```
-3. The tool will run in the background and automatically fix anchor positions whenever you save your game
+4. The tool will run in the background and automatically fix anchor positions whenever you save your game

 ## Configuration